LEARNAcademy/syllabus/github/github.md

     - Paste the token in a note file for temporary storage
 - **Step 7**: Prompt GitHub authentication in the terminal

-  - Make a new repo in GitHub
+  - Make a new repo in your personal GitHub
     - Go to `Your repositories` located on the dropdown menu under your GitHub icon
     - Select the `New` button
     - Create a unique-repository-name